The All About Me Poster

 Supporting All Learners

-If students are having difficulty reading/writing, meet with them individually and complete their All About Me pages as the students dictate their responses.
+If students are having difficulty reading or writing, meet with them individually and complete their All About Me pages as the students dictate their responses.
 Invite them to visually express the three Super Cool Facts about themselves.

 This lesson would be an excellent pre-writing activity for crafting autobiographies or biographies of their friends.